-pyproxies must be a JsProxy of type PyProxy[].
-Intended for use with the arrays created from the "pyproxies" argument of PyProxy.toJs and to_js.
+pyproxies must be a JavaScript Array of PyProxies.
+Intended for use with the arrays created from the "pyproxies" argument of PyProxy.toJs and to\js.
 This method is necessary because indexing the Array from Python automatically unwraps the PyProxy into the wrapped Python object.